 - The City of Pensacola shall continue to engage stakeholders, regional, state and federal partners, academia, practitioners and climate scientists, in exchanging information, best practices and policy solutions, regarding local climate change impacts and mitigation and adaptation strategies. - The City of Pensacola shall promote partnerships between local government agencies, universities, professionals and practitioners, to foster an environment for connecting scientific research and education with practical applications that will contribute to the resilience and adaptation within the built and natural environments to the impacts of climate change.
-Work with the University of West Florida faculty to promote climate education events.

-- Partner with IHMC and any other innovative construction projects to showcase the changes they incorporate in new construction to mitigate for flooding. - The City of Pensacola shall promote partnerships between local middle and high school career and academic academies to encourage student internships and learning opportunities to develop and educate local talent. https://ecsd-fl.schoolloop.com/career - Beulah Middle School Pre-Engineering/STEM - Escambia High Engineering Academy - Pine Forest High Home Builders Association of West Florida Green Construction Trades Academy
+Work with University of West Florida faculty to promote climate education events. - The City of Pensacola shall partner with innovative construction projects to showcase the changes they incorporate in new construction to mitigate for flooding and other climate impacts. - The City of Pensacola shall promote partnerships between local middle and high school career and academic academies to encourage student internships and learning opportunities to develop and educate local talent.

+Beulah Middle School Pre-Engineering/STEM

+Escambia High Engineering Academy

+Pine Forest High Home Builders Association of West Florida Green Construction Trades Academy